prrvchr/OAuth2OOo/README.md

 > initialized = service.initializeSession(registered_url, user_account)

+The return value: `initialized` is True if `user_account` is already authorized for `registered_url`.

 - Initialize Url:

 > initialized = service.initializeUrl(registered_url)

-The returned value: `initialized` is True if `registered_url` and/or `user_account` has been retreived from the OAuth2 service configuration.
+The return value: `initialized` is True if `registered_url` was successfully found in the OAuth2 service configuration.

 ### Get the access token: